Back To Search Results

 • Spall fracturing occurs when the shockwave enters the stone and is reflected from its internal rear surface.
 The energy reflected, combined with other forces, generates foci points of high energy and stress within the stone, forming internal fractures.[37]

-• Squeezing produces circumferential pressure and stress on the calculus, resulting from the variation in propagation speed of the shockwave between the stone material (which propagates faster) and the surrounding fluid (which propagates slower).[37]
+• Squeezing produces circumferential pressure and stress on the calculus, resulting from the variation in the propagation speed of the shockwave between the stone material (which propagates faster) and the surrounding fluid (which propagates slower).[37]

 • Superfocusing refers to the phenomenon where internal energy refracts within the stone, akin to spall fracturing, creating localized areas of high pressure and stress internally.
 This process leads to the formation of microcracks and fractures within the stone.[37]